Egypt Tourist Attractions

 #6 – Temple of Philae

 Constructed in 690 AD, Philae Temple is widely considered to be the last ancient temple built in true ancient Egyptian style.
-It is a truly remarkable structure that features prominently in virtually all Egypt package tours that include spending some time in and around Aswan.
-It is also one of the attractions included in the itineraries of nearly all Nile cruise vacations.
+It is a truly remarkable structure that features prominently in virtually all Egypt tourism packages that include spending some time in and around Aswan.
+It is also one of the Egypt tourist attractions included in the itineraries of nearly all Nile cruise holidays.

 Philae Temple which today is a UNESCO World Heritage Site was relocated in its entirety from its original location on Philae Island, to its present location on Agilkia Island.
 Had the temple not been moved, it would have been lost forever to the rising waters of Lake Nasser following the construction of the Aswan High Dam.